fruitella44/Island/README.md

 ### Class Animal
 * Class Animal has abstract methods: eat(); reproduction;
 * Class Animal initializes parameters for all Animals
-* Class Animal has inner enum Direction and at the same time it sets random Direction for every animal
+* Animal implements random direction for each animal
 * Method getPosition gets the current Position of the Animal
 --------------------------------------------------------------------------------------------------------------
 ### Class Island
 * Class Island has massive of ArrayLists
 * Class Island has inner class Rectangle for boarder field
-* Method move check bounds of the field and run chooseTheWay(); If the current position of the Animal in Rectangle -> move works// or Animal cannot move above the boarder
+* Method move check bounds of the field and run chooseTheWay();
+* If the current position of the Animal in Rectangle -> [ ] <- Animal can move, or they stay on the same cell
 * Method checkAnimalPosition(); checks the current position of the Animal and run ExecutorService with methods: eat(); reproduction();
-* Method lifeCycle has loop and works 10 times and run ExecutorService
+* Method lifeCycle has loop and works 20 times and run ExecutorService
 --------------------------------------------------------------------------------------------------------------
 ### Class Predator
 * Method eat(); runs getPosition and gets the current position of the Animal